(a) Time to Object to a Discharge; Notice.

-(1) On motion of any party in interest, after notice and hearing, the court may for cause extend the time to object to discharge.
-Except as provided in subdivision (b)(2), the motion shall be filed before the time has expired.
+(1) Motion Before the Time Expires.
+On a party in interest’s motion and after notice and a hearing, the court may, for cause, extend the time to object to a discharge.
+The motion must be filed before the time has expired.

-(1) In a chapter 7 case, on expiration of the times fixed for objecting to discharge and for filing a motion to dismiss the case under Rule 1017(e), the court shall forthwith grant the discharge, except that the court shall not grant the discharge if:
+(1) Chapter 7.
+In a Chapter 7 case, when the times to object to discharge and to file a motion to dismiss the case under Rule 1017(e) expire, the court must promptly grant the discharge—except under these circumstances:

 (A) the debtor is not an individual;